bchesnut19/wifi_connectivity_bot/Readme.txt

 "initial-setup/kernel_network_config" shell script.
 This script only needs to be run once, and then it will trigger a system reboot, applying var changes.
-	 Setting up of Twitter API key and Twitter target, along with path variables and threshold for action is set within config_file.
+	 Setting up of Twitter API keys and Twitter target, along with wifi and ethernet name values is set within config/config_file.txt

 EXAMPLE CRONTAB RUN:
 Enter crontab using "crontab -e" as root.
 Enter the